ElectroSheepH21/ElectroSheepH21/README.md

 #### I'm just a simple man trying to make my way in the universe

 ### About me
 I like to develop electronics and software.
-I'm a noobie in web dev.
 I'm currently studying electronics engingeering.

 ### Skills
 - Embedded Systems